Novartis/xgxr/cran-comments.md

 **Comments:**

+* removed dontrun block
-* this version corrected the example code in the documentation for xgx_save and xgx_save_table so that it would not store any files
+* further corrected the example code in the documentation for xgx_save and xgx_save_table so that the examples would not store any files locally

 ## Downstream dependencies